isuwang-2019/scala-sql/usage.md

    supported.

 ### val result: Option\[TYPE\] = Connection.row\[TYPE\](sql)
-execute a query and return a Optional result. either Some(value) if having 1+ rows or None if the query returns no rows.
+execute a query and return a Optional result. either Option(value) if having 1+ rows or None if the query returns no rows.